azu/safe-marked/README.md

 [marked](https://marked.js.org) does not sanitized by default.
 Also, [marked](https://marked.js.org) will remove `sanitize` option in the future.

-We want to get safe converter from Markdown to HTML.
+We want to get safe and easy library that convert Markdown to HTML.

 ## Features